Behavioral Health Integration in Medi-Cal: A Blueprint for California

 People with behavioral health conditions — that is, mental illness and/or substance use disorder — often experience poor health overall.
 They are less likely to receive preventive care, have higher rates of major chronic illnesses, and often experience a lower quality of care for their physical health needs.
 Those with a diagnosis of serious mental illness or substance use disorder die on average over 20 years earlier than those without such a diagnosis, often from preventable physical illnesses.

 In the face of these health needs, people who receive their health insurance through Medi-Cal and have complex behavioral and physical health issues face a fragmented system that is challenging to navigate.
 They often fail to receive all the care they need.
-Behavioral Health Integration in Medi-Cal: A Blueprint for California provides recommendations to build an integrated system of care in Medi-Cal — one that brings together physical health, mental health, and substance use services to treat the whole person.
+Behavioral Health Integration in Medi-Cal: A Blueprint for California (PDF) provides recommendations to build an integrated system of care in Medi-Cal — one that brings together physical health, mental health, and substance use services to treat the whole person.

 The goal of this integrated system of care is that by 2025, all Medi-Cal enrollees will experience high-quality, integrated care for physical health, mental health, and substance use needs, with all of a person’s care managed by a single entity accountable for payment, administration, and oversight.
+A companion At a Glance (PDF) document summarizes the current fragmented system and the desired integrated system of care.
+(If printing, please use 11″×17″ paper.)

 The recommendations to achieve this goal were developed over the last year by a group of California health leaders with deep experience in county behavioral health departments, behavioral health provider organizations, state agencies, Medi-Cal managed care plans, consumer advocacy, policy research, and philanthropy.
 These recommendations are: